Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-It’s no surprise if you feel a little ache-y after yoga—especially if you’re just getting back into it after some time away or practiced postures you don’t normally do.
-The reason a good yoga practice can feel so wonderful, after all, is because it can deeply stretch certain muscles that you’re not accessing in your everyday life.
+Of course it can!
+If you’re just getting back into your practice after some time away or tried some postures that aren’t part of your usual routine, it perfectly normal to feel sore after yoga.
+After all, the reason a yoga practice feels so wonderful is because it can deeply stretch muscles that you’re not accessing in your everyday life.

 “You may think your muscles are active, but some yoga poses will still stretch them in unfamiliar ways,” says yoga teacher Loren Fishman, MD, medical director of Manhattan Physical Medicine, author of Healing Yoga, and the creator of the Yoga Injury Prevention program.
 “Muscles can also become sore because they’ve been overused.”

-The soreness after yoga you may be experiencing is called delayed onset muscle soreness (DOMS), which usually occurs 12-48 hours after exercising.
+The soreness after yoga you may be experiencing is called delayed onset muscle soreness (DOMS), which usually occurs 12–48 hours after exercising.
 The level of soreness you might feel depends what style you’re practicing, how intensely, and how frequently—as well as your individual body type, says Fishman.
-And even if you’re experienced in your practice, there’s a good chance you might feel sore from time to time.
-Though yoga is typically a low-impact exercise, it can still put a big strain on your muscles.
+And even if you’re an experienced yogi, there’s a good chance you might still feel sore from time to time.
+Though yoga is typically a low-impact exercise, it can strain your muscles.

-“Yoga is filled with eccentric contractions that cause microscopic injuries to the muscle and fascial tissues,” says Erica Yeary, MPH, RYT, an exercise physiologist and a Yoga Medicine registered therapeutic specialist based in Indianapolis, Indiana.
+“Yoga is filled with eccentric contractions that cause microscopic injuries to the muscle and fascial tissues,” says Erica Yeary, MPH, RYT, an exercise physiologist and a Yoga Medicine registered therapeutic specialist based in Indianapolis.
 “Our bodies produce an inflammatory response to these micro-tears and this causes muscle soreness.”

 But, it turns out this muscle soreness is actually a good thing.
 “Once your muscles recover, you’ll experience muscle growth and improved performance,” says Yeary, ultimately making you stronger.